By using this site, you agree to the Privacy Policy and Terms of Use.

 With over 325 bird species inhabiting the park, the Rouge proves to be a perfect destination for a spring vacation.
 It is also an ideal place for camping, photography, wildlife spotting, fishing, canoeing, paddleboarding, cycling, and several other activities.

 While you are at the Rouge, do not miss out on the spectacular view from the top of the C.N.
 Tower.
-In addition, for all the adventures enthusiasts, hiking to the Vista Trail’s two-level viewing platform to contemplate the fiery reds, oranges, and yellows of the autumn leaves is absolutely a treat to the eyes.
+In addition, for all the adventure enthusiasts, hiking to the Vista Trail’s two-level viewing platform to contemplate the fiery reds, oranges, and yellows of the autumn leaves is absolutely a treat to the eyes.

 The Rouge is also the only park in the country with a mandate to protect its agricultural heritage.